When, Why, and How to Pivot a Startup

 What If You Do NOT Pivot?

-Of course, at times, business owners or startup founders decide not to pivot, leaving things as they are.
+Of course, at times, business owners or startup founders decide not to do anything because they have no clue how to pivot startup operations, leaving things as they are.
 Such a call can have its consequences, especially if things are already getting shaky and there are vivid signs of an upcoming "storm".
-Here are the most notable potential risks:
+Here are the most notable potential risks.

-• if you decide not to make a strategic pivot, this may lead to not living up to customer expectations and needs, resulting in a drop in sales and overall client dissatisfaction;
+If you decide not to make a strategic pivot, this may lead to not living up to customer expectations and needs.
+Not being able to keep your client satisfaction levels high typically results in a drop in sales, product abandonment, and overall client loss.

-• your approach that stopped working can make your customers leave you for another solution that's better, and you'll lose the market share;
+Your current approach that stopped working can make your customers leave you for another solution that's better.
+As a result, you'll lose the market share you've worked so hard to acquire, meaning all your previous effort can be irreversibly put to waste.

-• importantly, you may drain your resources; since a business or startup budget isn't endless, it is crucial to know when and how to redistribute resources instead of continuing to pour in money, effort, and time into something that doesn't work;
+Importantly, you may drain your resources.
+Since a business or startup budget isn't endless, it is crucial to know when and how to redistribute resources instead of continuing to pour in money, effort, and time into something that doesn't work.
+It may be wiser to reinvest in at least a part into testing out a change or running an experiment.

-• your company can face stagnation, meaning you'll be deprived of growth opportunities, which is among the main points investors are interested in.
+Your company can face stagnation, meaning you'll be deprived of growth opportunities.
+The thing is that even if you're at the top, you may lose your positions at any time.
+Plus, potential for expansion is among the main points investors are interested in.

 What Are the Business Pivot Risks?

-Sure, pivoting can be a way for a startup or business to adjust to the new conditions.
+Sure, pivoting can be a way for a business to adjust to the new conditions, many companies that pivoted successfully prove this point.
 However, deciding to pivot also has its own risk set.
 What if this decision sweeps you out even deeper into the raging "sea"?
 Certainly, there are things you have to carefully weigh before navigating in another direction.
 Below we list a few of the possible associated risks of making fundamental changes.

 1. You May Lose Your Customers